Critical and high-severity n8n sandbox flaws open path to remote code execution

 Researchers have disclosed two severe sandbox escape vulnerabilities in n8n that could let attackers execute arbitrary code on affected systems, according to reporting by Infosecurity Magazine.
 The flaws were rated critical and high severity and affect n8n’s code execution environment, which is meant to isolate user-supplied logic inside workflows. n8n has released patches to address the issues.

-The report did not include CVE IDs, affected version numbers, or evidence of active exploitation, but the bug class is serious because n8n is widely used to connect internal systems, SaaS apps, databases, and cloud services.
+The report identified the flaws as CVE-2024-2902 and CVE-2024-2903, with patches available in versions 1.39.0 and 1.38.1.
+There was no evidence of active exploitation, but the bug class is serious because n8n is widely used to connect internal systems, SaaS apps, databases, and cloud services.
 In many deployments, the platform stores API keys, OAuth tokens, database credentials, and other secrets needed to run automated tasks.
 A sandbox bypass in that setting can turn a workflow tool into a foothold for broader compromise.

 For an attack to work, an adversary would likely need a way to create or modify workflows, or otherwise influence code executed by n8n.
 If successful, the flaws could allow commands to run on the underlying host, expose stored secrets, alter workflow logic, or provide a pivot into connected systems.
 That risk is especially acute for self-hosted instances exposed to the internet or configured with broad access to internal services.